The Urinary System

 - Covered by podocytes (visceral epithelial cells).

-- Bowman’s space: Where filtrate collects before entering PCT.
+- Bowman’s space: Where filtrate collects before entering proximal convoluted tubule (PCT).

 Glomerular Filtration Barrier: